dflydev/embed-github-gist/README.md

 ## Frequently Asked Questions

+### How can I fix rate limit exceded errors?

+Define EMBED_GISTHUB_USERNAME and EMBED_GISTHUB_PASSWORD in wp-settings.php.

 ### Can the cache be broken?

 Yes.
 Use a unique bump value to force cache to update.
 For instance, if you have